Building-acoustics-TU-Eindhoven/acousticDE/doc/Finite Volume Method Use.md

 ﻿# Finite Volume Method Use

 ## Requirements
-1. Set up acousticDE following the instructions in the installation section.
+1. Set up acousticDE following the instructions in the installation section of the READme file.
 2. Download and install SketchUp from [SketchUp website](https://www.sketchup.com/plans-and-pricing/sketchup-free) or use the free web-based platform;
 3. Download and install g-mesh from [G-msh website](https://gmsh.info/);
 4. Install the MeshKit extension of SketchUp from the extension warehouse.